rustwasm/wasm-bindgen/guide/src/reference/cli.md

 When generating bundler-compatible code (see the section on [deployment]) this indicates that the bundled code is always intended to go into a browser so a few checks for Node.js can be elided.

+### `--weak-refs`

+Enables usage of the [TC39 Weak References proposal](https://github.com/tc39/proposal-weakrefs), ensuring that all Rust memory is eventually deallocated regardless of whether you're calling `free` or not.
+This is off-by-default while we're waiting for support to percolate into all major browsers.
+For more information see the [documentation about weak references](./weak-references.md).